Prepare for a variety of careers in a field you’re passionate about.

-In this specialization, you will enhance your scholarly and practical understanding of the relationship between industrial and organizational (I-O) psychology and human resource management (HRM) practices in today’s diverse workplaces.
+In this specialization, you will enhance your scholarly and practical understanding of the relationship between industrial and organizational (I/O) psychology and human resource management (HRM) practices in today’s diverse workplaces.

-Focusing on the synergies among business, HRM, and I-O psychology, you will examine how behavioral science theories, methods, and research findings influence effective HRM strategies.
+Focusing on the synergies among business, HRM, and I/O psychology, you will examine how behavioral science theories, methods, and research findings influence effective HRM strategies.
 You will apply this specialized knowledge to help organizations select, place, and motivate employees; create training and development programs; evaluate employee performance; and manage organizational development and change.

 Through your doctoral capstone, you will have opportunities to establish your expertise and contribute to this growing field through original research in an area that interests you.

-Walden students have 8 years to complete their doctoral program unless they petition for an extension.
+Walden students have up to 8 years to complete their doctoral program unless they petition for an extension.

 In general, students are continuously registered in the dissertation/doctoral study course until they complete their capstone project and it is approved.
 This usually takes longer than the minimum required terms in the dissertation/doctoral study course shell.